 I shall be reading with other friends at the launch of Richard Westcott’s new poetry book ‘There there live much longer’ (Indigo Dreams, Spring 2018) at South Molton Library, a very pleasant venue, on Wednesday 9 May at 7.30.
 Admission free, refreshments.
 I can recommend all the readers very highly: Richard himself, Pat Glover, Pat Millner and Cathy Nicholls.

-I shall be part of the line up for the Artesian Singers Spring Concert at Heanton church, near Braunton, on Friday 13 April.
-The evening will be led by the irressible John Marston and is a fundraiser for the North Devon Hospice.
-I shall read some of my North Devon poems.
-Terry Ford will give us a monologue in North Devon dialect.
-Entrance by (generous!) donation.
-7.30pm.
+I really enjoyed being part of the Artavian Singers Spring Concert at Heanton church, near Braunton, on Friday 13 April 2018.
+The evening was led by the irressible John Marston and raised funds for the North Devon Hospice.
+I read four of my North Devon poems.
+Very good and appreciative audience: lovely singing.